 - Different sources have been investigated for clinical application, especially targeting knee or ankle cartilage disease.(3)

-Stem cell treatments can act as a protector against future deterioration of the knee joint
+Stem cell treatments can act as a protector against continued osteoarthritis degeneration of the knee joint

 In other research that would be appealing to the athlete or high activity patient, stem cell treatments restore damaged cartilage, but can also act as a protector against future deterioration of the knee joint.(4)